-64. The Board has established a nomination committee with specific written terms of reference as required under the Listing Rules.
+- 66. The Board has established a nomination committee with specific written terms of reference as required under the Listing Rules.
 These terms of reference are available on the Company's website and the Exchange's website.
-The nomination committee is chaired by the Chairman or an independent non-executive director and a majority of the members are independent non-executive directors.
+The nomination committee shall be chaired by the Chairman or an independent non-executive director and a majority of the members shall be independent non-executive directors.
+At least one member shall be of a different gender. - 67.

-- 65. The nomination committee reviews the implementation and effectiveness of the Company's policy on board diversity on an annual basis and recommend any necessary changes to the Board. - 66.
 The nomination committee is provided with sufficient resources, including independent professional advice, to perform its responsibilities.